idcdev/enchanted-forest-3d/README.md

 - E: Dash (quick burst of speed)
 - Q: Attack (damage enemies in front)
 - ESC: Pause game

+## Class System

+The game features three playable classes, each with unique abilities and stats:

+- **Warrior**: Specializes in powerful melee attacks with a sword
+  - High damage up close
+  - Strong defense
+  - Slower movement speed

+- **Archer**: Specializes in ranged attacks with a bow
+  - Can attack enemies from a distance
+  - Fast movement speed
+  - Lower defense

+- **Mage**: Specializes in area-of-effect magical attacks
+  - Can damage multiple enemies at once
+  - Special magical abilities
+  - Low defense but high damage potential

 ## User Interface